 Adult-onset asthma occurs when asthma symptoms appear in adults over 20.
 It could be associated with allergies or could be triggered by environmental factors at work or home.
 Symptoms include shortness of breath, wheezing, chest tightness, and more.
 Risk factors include a family history of asthma or allergies, smoking in your home, and living in urban areas.
 Asthma treatments usually include anti-inflammatory medications such as inhaled steroids and bronchodilators.
 Many use inhalers or nebulizers to take their medications.
 Follow the links below to find WebMD's comprehensive coverage about how adult-onset asthma is caused, how to treat it, and much more.

-Asthma in Teens and Adults-Medications
+Asthma in Teens and Adults-Other Treatment

-Asthma in Teens and Adults-What Happens
+Asthma in Teens and Adults-Health Tools

 Slideshows & Images